 Most of you are probably like: Excuse me?!
 Parking in public lots is not camping.
-However, you’d be surprised on how handy Walmarts, casinos, and other public lots are when traveling full-time or on a road trip.
+However, you’d be surprised at how handy Walmarts, casinos, and other public lots are when traveling full or part-time.

 Other common “non-camping” options include casinos, truck stops, casinos, Home Depot, and rest stops.
 The situation will essentially be exactly the same as staying in a Walmart parking lot.
 You’re going to want to park towards the peripheral of the lot, be completely self-contained, and eliminate the usage of generators.
 CasinoCamper.com is a great resource for finding casinos throughout the country that allow overnight parking.

 Crown land is legally owned by the Federal or Provincial government and is free of charge to Canadian residents for 21 days or less.
 It covers up to 77% of the province landmass and consists of 39 million acres of land and water.
 In order to find Crown land, you can check out the online atlas provided by the Ministry of Natural Resources and Forestry.